The extent of the research and the methodology employed far surpassed any study before it.

 - The Love, Sex and Marriage Downloadable Seminar details what role sex plays in a marriage relationship.
 It also provides expert advice on sexual techniques, how to encourage your spouse to increase frequency of sex, and improving the quality of the sexual experience together.
 The seminar also provides tips on helping your spouse increase his/her level of desire for sexual activity with you.
 This seminar is now available in downloadable format for you to listen to on your computer!
 It includes printable material as well.

 - Our Marriage Helper Seminar is for married couples in danger of separation or divorce.
 Often times couples come to the seminar who are separated or in relationship crisis because of an affair, anger, lack of trust and for severe lack of sexual fulfillment (to the point that one spouse wants to leave).
-If your relationship is in crisis, request more information on attending this powerful seminar by clicking the button below.
+If your relationship is in crisis, request more information on attending this powerful seminar by completing the form below.